What’s in a nickname? For lots of parents, it’s actually the key to what’s on their baby’s birth certificate.

 But what they would name her was still up in the air.

-“We love the name Isa,” Lauren told Today.com.
+“We love the name Isa,” Lauren told TODAY Parents.
 “But we also wanted to give our daughter a longer, more formal name.”

-They waited until she was born on Sept.
-7 to choose between Luisa and Isabel.
+They waited until she was born to choose between Luisa and Isabel.
 In the end it was Luisa Christine Torres.

 “But to everyone, she’s baby Isa,” said Lauren.
 “It’s simple, short and pretty.
 When she’s older, if she wants to use her longer name, she can.”

 Sometimes a nickname as a name can be a preemptive strike against future nicknames.
-Which is how Esther Raphael, 38, who lives on Long Island and works in marketing, and her husband Nitzan Raphael, have an 8-month-old son, Remy.
+That's how Esther Raphael, who lives on Long Island and works in marketing, and her husband Nitzan Raphael named their son Remy.

 “I love the Hebrew name Rahm.
-It’s such a strong name,” she told Today.com.
+It’s such a strong name,” she said.
 “But I knew people would call him Rahmy.
 I just don’t like that.
 So I went with Remy.”

-Bottom line, said Satran, “People are more and more aware of the power of the nickname.”
+Bottom line, said Remond, “People are more and more aware of the power of the nickname.”